-Successful RII Track-4 proposals will present exciting, vibrant fellowship ideas that will positively impact and potentially transform the PI's individual career trajectory.
-Fellowships are also expected to more broadly impact the PI's research field, institution, and jurisdiction.
-Proposals may focus on any area of science or engineering that NSF supports.
-All proposals should include motivation and context for the work to be conducted, the PI's specific research plans for the fellowship visit, and a discussion of how the benefits gained from the fellowship will be sustained beyond the award period.
-Note that clear specifications of research goals, expected outcomes, and a project timetable are requirements for successful proposals.
-It is also crucial that the proposals explain clearly how the planned work would specifically benefit from the RII Track-4 fellowship mechanism - identifying what specific opportunities will be made possible via the PI's extended visit(s) to the host site.
+Successful RII Track-4:NSF and RII Track-4:FAST proposals will present exciting, vibrant fellowship ideas that will positively impact and potentially transform the PI's individual career trajectory.
+Proposals will be evaluated for the extent to which a fellowship has the potential to positively transform the PI's individual career trajectory.
+Fellowships are also expected to impact the PI's research field, institution, and jurisdiction.
+RII Track-4:NSF proposals may focus on any area of science or engineering that NSF supports, while RII Track-4:FAST awards focus on NSF/NASA areas of interest.
+All proposals should include well defined, reasoned, and organized research objectives which could be driven by specific research questions or hypotheses, motivation, and context for the work to be conducted, the PI's specific research at the host site, and a discussion of how the benefits gained from the fellowship will be sustained beyond the award period.
+Note that clear specifications of research goals, activities, expected outcomes, and a project timetable are requirements for successful proposals.
+It is also crucial that the proposal explain clearly how the PI's research program would specifically benefit from the fellowship mechanism - identifying what specific opportunities will be made possible via the PI's extended visit(s) to the host site.